psnaveengit/ESP_DHT11_Bytebeam/README.md

 ![results](https://user-images.githubusercontent.com/104820561/211807814-6d8a973d-eea6-464a-8087-e366e81f7079.png)

 ## Conclusion:
 That is the end of this project.
-Intention of this short tutorial is to just get you started with how to integreate bytebeam sdk with your own project.
-This doesn't cover anything in depth.
-There are a lot of features that Bytebeam offers.
+We have just scratched the surface of what Bytebeam can do.Intention of this short tutorial is to just get you started with how to integreate bytebeam sdk with your own project.
+As the Project is simple, I didn't dive into code explanation.
+You can checkout official bytebeam docs to see APIs and how to use them.
+There are a lot of other cool features that Bytebeam offers which is not covered here.
 Feel free to explore and make your own projects utilizing all these features.

 # Credits/Acknowledgments: